VinAiello/ELK-Project/README.md

 * We can now delete our **Default Deny** rule now that we have put in enough rules and configuration to provide sufficient access and control.
 * We can now test that our DVWA is accessible on the internet by running "**http://[load balancer public IP]/setup.php**" in a browser.
 * We can then test that our load balancer and backened pool are working by shutting down our Web-1 VM and trying to load the link, and then again having Web-1 back on and shutting down our Web-2 VM.
+###### When one shuts down, the other VM should be able to pick up the slack since our DVWA is hosted on both machines.
+With both being placed in our backend pool, it should prompt the load balancer to delegate traffic between the 2 machines evenly or through 1 entirely if the other is down or experiencing some sort of issues.

 ## Starting Our ELK Stack
 We want to implement the ELK stack into our cloud network now so that we can have access to logging of data, analytics, and monitoring of our network.
 We will start by creating another virtual network to host the stack on.